 Katie Bender, Youth Program Coordinator

-Our Youth Program in 2018 is directed by Katie Bender, who has been an early childhood educator for 14 years, the last 9 teaching kindergarten in Wellesley, MA.
+Our Youth Program in 2022 is directed by Katie Bender, who has been an early childhood educator for nearly two decades.
 She is a life-long IA conferee and former Pel.
-Katie lives in Medfield, MA, with her husband Marc, their three children (Abby, Brooke, and Lilla), and their cats, Skippy and BooBoo.
-In her spare time she enjoys getting together with friends and family, and relishes the rare opportunity to curl up with a cup of tea and a new book or carve out a free moment to exercise.
+Katie lives in Medfield, Massachusetts, with her husband Marc, their three children (Abby, Brooke, and Lilla), three cats, and their dog Bailey.
+In her spare time Katie loves to take walks in the woods with Bailey and relishes the rare opportunity to curl up with a cup of tea and a new book.